By James Eliot, Markets & Finance Editor

 -

 Poor Path Selection: Uniswap’s top 10% of trading routes account for nearly 70% of all transactions, according to GitHub repository analysis.
 Traders bypassing these paths often fatalistically underestimate liquidity constraints, leading to failed trades or unwanted price impacts.
+This aspect resonates with the challenges outlined in our analysis of industry trends in financial services.

 -